 Bureaucratic reform is at the core of the various priority programs to improve the quality of public services.
-MoEC became one of 13 ministries/non-ministrial Government institution which should complete the bureaucracy reform in the year 2010/2011.
+MoEC became one of 13 ministries/non-ministrial Government institution which should complete the bureaucracy reform in the year 2012/2013.
 Bureaucratic reform is needed in line with the greater responsibility of having to manage the budget for educational objectives that takes 20% of the national/state Budget.
-Based on preliminary assessment of bureaucratic reform in 2009, bureaucratic reform is implemented through the following policies.

-- a.
-Restructuring the organization that supports the vision and mission MoEC; - b.
+Restructuring the organization that supports the vision and mission MoEC;

+- b.
 Improving the governance system; - c.
 Improvement of the quality of human resources; - d.
-Development of measurement system and performancebased remuneration; - e.
+Development of measurement system and performance-based remuneration; - e.
 Monitoring and evaluating the implementation of the bureaucracy reform. - 13.
-Inter-ministry and/or Government Institutions Coordination and the Central-Local Government Coordination institution activities or between central and local government and lack of integration of priority and performance targets setting of education at the center and in the regions.
+Inter-ministry and/or Government Institutions Coordination and the Central-Local Government Coordination

+Current condition shows a lot of overlap in the implementation of inter-ministries/non-ministrial Government institution activities or between central and local government and lack of integration of priority and performance targets setting of education at the center and in the regions.
 In accordance with Government Regulation No. 38 Year 2007 on the Division of Government Affairs, Provincial Government and District/City Government, there is an arrangement of division of responsibility between MoEC, other ministries/non-ministrial Government institution, as well as local governments in education management.
 Coordination is carried out by reference to, among others, the following policies.